This is the Frosty Garden seed starting schedule that we use for our vegetable, flower and herb gardens within Interior Alaska.

 Artichoke | Start Indoors | 8-9 | Growing guide.
 Frost tolerant.
 Choose a variety that can be grown as an annual.
 Imperial Star and Green Globe are good varieties for Interior Alaska. |

-Eggplant | Start Indoors | 8-9 | Not all varieties are tolerant to Interior Alaska.
-Patio Baby is a great variety.
-Does well in containers and outside in Interior Alaska. |
+Eggplant | Start Indoors | 8-9 | Not all varieties are tolerant to Alaska.
+Patio Baby is a great variety to start with.
+Does well in containers and grown outdoors in Interior Alaska in most summers. |

 Chives | Start Indoors | 8-9 | Cold hardy.
 Can perennialize down to zone 2. |